Served 14 years

 Mr. Regan came to her bedside and remained there until, at 8 a.m. the next morning, February 9, 1908, she passed away, becoming the second female line of duty death in American law enforcement history.

-At the inquest, Coroner Otis Cameron ruled that she died from “shock following multiple injuries, the result of being accidentally crushed in an elevator at City Hall.”
+At the inquest, Coroner Otis Cameron ruled that she died from “shock following multiple injuries.”

 For many years, Greater Cincinnati Police Historical Society, Hamilton County Sheriff’s Department, and National Law Enforcement Memorial believed that Hamilton County Jail Matron Anna Hart was the first female United States law enforcement officer to die in the line of duty.
 When we began researching Matron Regan’s death, we thought she was the first.
 However, in doing her research, we found that another matron in New York predeceased her and Matron Hart in 1906.

-The Greater Cincinnati Police Museum, on March 6, 2018, submitted to the National Law Enforcement Officer Memorial an application to include Matron Regan on the national monument for officers who died in the line of duty.
+The Greater Cincinnati Police Museum, on March 6, 2018, submitted to the National Law Enforcement Officer Memorial an application for Matron Regan to be added to the national monument.

 If you have information, artifacts, archives, or images regarding this officer or incident, please contact the Greater Cincinnati Police Museum at Memorial@Police-Museum.org.

 © 2018 – This line of duty death was rediscovered in 2016 by Joyce Meyer, Price Hill Historical Society Historian.
-The narrative was further researched and revised June 18, 2017 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Museum Director, with further research by Cincinnati Homicide Detective Edward W. Zieverink III (Retired), Greater Cincinnati Police Museum Historian, and Northern Kentucky Greater Cincinnati Airport Police Chief Thomas Mentrup (Retired), Greater Cincinnati Police Museum Volunteer.
+This narrative was further researched and revised June 12, 2018 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Museum Memorial Committee Chairman, with further research by Cincinnati Homicide Detective Edward W. Zieverink III (Retired), Greater Cincinnati Police Museum Historian, and Northern Kentucky Greater Cincinnati Airport Police Chief Thomas Mentrup (Retired), Greater Cincinnati Police Museum Volunteer.
 All rights are reserved to them and the Greater Cincinnati Police Historical Society.